vmykhalchuk/RetroProgrammer/README.md

 * Extend AVR supported list
 * Support PDI interface (http://www.atmel.com/images/doc8282.pdf)
 * PIC support
+* Support 1-wire EEPROM instead of ID (this will let manufacturer to write version of software required to be uploaded, without need to define every single ID).
+** This is more costly then ID device, however gives more flexibility and allows to support many devices of same type
+* USB mode 2: Upload directly from manufacturer web-site (will connect to main website where IDs are registered, and will download program specific for given device).
+** 1-wire eeprom would be beneficial here if manufacturer produced many devices which basically need single version of software.
+So manufacturer can register unique device prototype ID which can be stored on eeprom and uploaded to every such eeprom for every similar device.
+Then such ID can be used to download firmware required.
-* USB mode: Upload to Target MCU from Arduino via USB cable (no SD involved)
+* USB mode: Upload to Target MCU from Arduino dev environment via USB cable (no SD involved)
 * Add support of ZIF sockets
 ** can be implemented as a standalone board connected to ICSP+TD socket ** there can be also additional DIP switches to select program ** alternatively mcu with 7segment digits and roller to select program, mcu will have to emulate 1wire interface
 * Add two 7segment displays, to monitor status and program selected
 * Or add LCD display for this
-* Add rotary decoder to select quickly programm
+* Add rotary decoder to quickly select manual programm

 # To be implemented (DONE)
 * Support for Arduino Micro - DONE!!!
+Board since v0.2 supports Arduino Micro or equivalent.
 ** software has to be modified slightly
-** pin A4 must be swapped with A6 (Arduino Micro has no A6 nor A7, so we will have limited Manual programs selection) ** alternative we can swap A2 with A6, so we will have limited set of target programs when using Arduino Micro ** second approach might cause target detection error because ICSP pin 10 cannot be floating if pin 9 is set to certain value, so if target device is using resistive target program selection and uses pin9 - then error will occur
+** pin A4 must be swapped with A6 (Arduino Micro has no A6 nor A7, so we will have limited Manual programs selection)
-** so first approach is better, however to increase amount of program selection - we can have resistive program selector on place of target resistive selector!

 # Board improvements
 * Add LED to show that power supply to target MCU is ON
-* Add switch to turn-off power supply to target MCU (in case it uses own power supply) ** also add this option into automatic target detection algorithm
+* Add switch to turn-off power supply to target MCU (in case it uses own power supply) ** additionally auto-sense voltage on VPP and disable VPP-on switch to prevent failures.
+** also add this option into automatic target detection algorithm - to check if it is expected to have VPP on target board or not

 # Optimizations
 * Move statusRes as a global variable, and don't toss around all methods!